-Marc D. Rich, Ph.D., is a Professor of Communication Studies/Performance Studies at California State University, Long Beach.
-As a nationally recognized leader in ‘Proactive Performance’ (highest level of audience involvement) and predatory violence prevention, Dr. Rich has been a guest presenter at universities throughout the United States.
+Marc D. Rich, Ph.D., is a Professor of Communication Studies at California State University, Long Beach.
+As a nationally recognized leader in ‘Proactive Performance’ (highest level of audience involvement) and predatory violence prevention, Dr. Rich is a frequent guest presenter at universities throughout the United States.
 The interACT Troupe under his direction has reached tens of thousands of audience members on college campuses and Naval Bases throughout the United States.
-He has trained in Theatre of the Oppressed, drama therapy and psychodrama.
+He has trained in Theatre of the Oppressed, Drama Therapy and Psychodrama.
 Dr. Rich has published over twenty peer-reviewed articles and book chapters, and led the research team that conducted the first empirical studies of proactive performance and rape prevention.
 His current research focuses on the prevention of inappropriate pursuit.
-Dr. Rich is a consultant for the Advanced Threat Assessment and Management Academy at the Gavin De Becker Institute, a rape-prevention contractor for the United States Navy.
+Dr. Rich is a consultant for the Advanced Threat Assessment and Management Academy at the Gavin De Becker Institute and a rape-prevention contractor for the United States Navy.
 He has designed and assessed the curriculum for women’s self-defense programs and is a high-ranking practitioner of Krav Maga, the Israeli hand-to-hand combat system.

 Managing Director: Kelly Janke (KJ), M.A.